SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ## Predicates (Data Attributes)

+Predicates/data attributes allow users to add their own data fields to existing models like Collection Object and many others.

 **Predicates** (also known as **Data Attribute _types_**) provide the *label* of the data being added to an object.

-Data attributes, on the other hand, are the combination of a predicate with a value for that predicate, on a particular piece of data.
+**Data attributes**, on the other hand, are the combination of a predicate with a value for that predicate, on a particular piece of data.

-For example, if you have a predicate named "Elevation", you could assign the data attribute 'Elevation = 12m' to a particular Collection Object.
+For example, if you have a predicate named "Temperature (in C)", you could assign the data attribute 'Temperature = 25' to a particular Collecting Event.

 :::tip
 Data attributes are to Predicates as Tags are to Keywords.